 Manchester United announce Erik ten Hag as new manager ahead of 2022-23 Premier League season

-Manchester United have confirmed Erik ten Hag will become their manager following the conclusion of this season.
+Manchester United have confirmed Erik ten Hag will become their manager following the conclusion of the 2021-22 season.

 The Ajax boss will leave his current position and become United’s fifth permanent manager since Sir Alex Ferugson left the club in 2013.